ev-hansen/ML_REIMEI_Aurora_Classification/README.md

 This is a demo layout of my project.
 Most training and  files are not included, as there are too many files and I am not sure I am allowed to share them all publicly.
 Models are not included because GitHub was giving me code HTTP 500s when I would try to push them.

-At the moment, the models seem to have a tough time differentiating between Inverted V and Diffuse types, as shown with the sample ``Inverted_V.png`` file sorted to the Diffuse Guessed folder.
+At the moment, the models seem to have a tough time differentiating between Inverted V and Diffuse types, as shown with the sample ``Inverted_V.png`` file sorted to the ```./Files/Guessed/Diffuse``` folder.
 This project will help categorize more auroral data correctly, thus allowing there to be more training data for a more sophisticated algorithm, such as a RESNET 50 algorithm.

 So far, this has been developed in summer 2024 @ NASA GSFC and October 2024 @ the Technica hackathon.